K.Flay: Musical style and influences

 K.Flay has cited a wide range of musicians such as Royal Blood, Missy Elliott, Garbage, Lauryn Hill, Tame Impala, Jeremih, Metric, M.I.A., OutKast, Liz Phair, Cat Power, and Shlohmo as influences.
 Her work has covered genres including hip hop, alternative hip hop, indie, and pop rock.
 She has described her sound as "genre-defying" and draws from lo-fi pop and hip hop with a strong indie component in her sound.

 Personal life

 Flaherty resides in Los Angeles.
 She has hinted at being bisexual in her lyrics and interviews, and was in a relationship with fellow musician Miya Folick from 2018 to 2021.

 In September 2022, Flaherty revealed that she had recently experienced sudden sensorineural hearing loss and labyrinthitis, causing her to undergo multiple forms of hearing therapy.
 In October, she revealed that the treatment had been unsuccessful and that she had gone completely deaf in her right ear.
 After she began releasing music again later that year, she admitted that she was initially concerned about her ability to keep making music while being totally deaf in one ear, but was adapting to the condition.
+In April 2025, she revealed that she recently had surgery to place a cochlear implant.